digitalmaxwell/ctedu-docs/docs/Frameworks/gatsby.md

 ### Fragments

 Fragments allow you to reuse parts of GraphQL queries.
 It also allows you to split up complex queries into smaller, easier to understand components.
-[Learn More.](https://www.gatsbyjs.com/docs/reference/graphql-data-layer/using-graphql-fragments/) In our project, Fragments are crucial to maintaining the queries tied to data stored in Contentful.
+[Learn More.](https://www.gatsbyjs.com/docs/reference/graphql-data-layer/using-graphql-fragments/)

+In our project, Fragments are crucial to maintaining the queries tied to data stored in Contentful.
 Inside of the folder `/src/graphql-fragments/` there are several important files to pay attention to.

 `LayoutFragment.js` is a special fragment we designed for the Layout Builder.
 In this file we have organized all of the queries for Content Models in Contentful that correspond with a component we have built in React.
 As you can see below, the fragment will only work on the Content Type of _Node_.
 This represents a reference field in Contentful.
 Using the spread option, ... _on_ _ContentfulType_ allows you to optionally query data if that content type is present in the reference field.

 There are a few places where this fragment is used: **Pages, Templates, Rich Text and the Column Grid component.**
 This fragment gives us a central file where all of the queries can be easily updated.

-:::info
+:::caution
-One limitation to keep in mind with fragments, is that **you cannot spread a fragment of the same type within itself**.
-For example, in the code below we don't include the Page, Template, Rich Text and Column Grid fragments, because that would break the rule.
+One limitation to keep in mind with fragments is that **you cannot spread a fragment of the same type within itself**.
+For example, in the code below we don't include the Page, Template, Rich Text and Column Grid fragments because they use the layout fragment to query references.
+If you ignore this, Gatsby will throw an error.
 Check the code for `PageFragment.js` to see how we resolve this for our setup.
 :::

 ```jsx title="/src/graphql-fragments/LayoutFragment.js"